treolabs/treopim/docs/en/faq/general.md

 - Navigation, also separately for each user or portal
 - Users, teams, roles and permissions
 - Entities (products, attributes, contracts, documents, product series, product groups, etc.) including their fields
-- Relations between entities, e.g. You want to save several documents per trading partner and these should be visible on the trading partner's detail page.
+- Relations between entities, e.g. you want to save several documents per trading partner and these should be visible on the trading partner's detail page.
 - Layouts for all standard and custom entities
-- Field headings
+- Field labels
 - etc.

 Thanks to the high degree of configuration of TreoPIM, many costs can be saved in the context of an implementation project.